status-im/nimbus-eth2/docs/the_style_book/src/04_errors.md

 The use of exceptions in some modules has significantly contributed to resource leaks, deadlocks and other difficult bugs.
 The various exception handling proposals aim to alleviate some of the issues but have not found sufficient grounding in the Nim community to warrant the language changes necessary to proceed.

 A notable exception to the guideline is `chronos` and `async`/`await` transformations that lack support for propagating checked exception information.
+Several bugs and implementation issues exist in the exception handling transformation employed by `async`.

 ### Open questions